achen116/portal/README.md

 # Portal
-An e-commerce marketplace, specifically for parents to buy, sell, and trade their kids' unused and/or outgrown items.
+Portal is an e-commerce marketplace, specifically for parents to buy, sell, and trade their kids' unused and/or outgrown items.
+Visit [https://passionproj-portal.herokuapp.com](https://passionproj-portal.herokuapp.com/) to browse products.

 ## User Stories
 As a user, I can...